FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 Your server turns into a quasi VPN, with you browsing the web from the perspective of the server, no corporate content filters.
 It's standard practice to [block changes to proxy settings company wide](https://support.google.com/chrome/a/answer/187202).
 But it's up to the browser to enforce such policies, making it one of the more easily circumvented and useless security measures.

 And there we go.
-We configured, drilled and circumvented, clawing back power to create digital infrastructure in situations where normally we wouldn't be able to.
+We configured, drilled and circumvented, creating power to build digital infrastructure in situations where normally we wouldn't be able to.

 <blockquote class="reaction"><div class="reaction_text"><a target="_blank" href="https://youtu.be/b23wrRfy7SM?t=12">With great power comes great responsibility</a>.
 Hope this article gave insight into what's possible, besides the classic ways of server access.</div><img class="kiwi" src="/assets/kiwis/happy.svg"></blockquote>